ofgarzon2662/mnist_ae/README.md

 **Recommendations:**
 1. **Do *not* mark long training loops or plotting cells with `#| export`.**  Keep exploratory code in the notebook; only export reusable library functions and models.
 Heavy loops inside the package will run every time someone imports it and can waste GPU/CPU hours.
 2. The exported file can be a single, monolithic script – notebooks aren’t always written with clean architecture in mind.
-After export, audit the code (or ask an advanced LLM, o3 from ChatGPT is recommended, as well as Gemini2.5 or any other reasoning model) and refactor it into small, SOLID-compliant modules.
+After export, audit the code (or ask an advanced LLM such as Codex Terra, or Sonnet5) and refactor it into small, SOLID-compliant modules.

 Use this starter prompt to guide the refactor:
 ```text